June 16 - 18, 2022 / COPENHAGEN

 6. F2HT6 Hot Topics Session 6: Examining the Association between Early Maladaptive Schemas, Compensation, and Avoidance Coping Strategies with Bahar Köse Karaca & Mert Aytac

 Continuation of 180-minute segment, second 90-minute segment or Hot Topics.

-3. F3SC2 Skills Class: Diving into the Therapeutic Relationship with Guido Sijbers, Wiesette Krol, and Judith Hollands
+4. F3SC2 Skills Class: Diving Into The Therapeutic Relationship.
+What we learn from the concept of countertransference to improve self-disclosure with Guido Sijbers, Wiesette Krol, and Judith Hollands

-6. F3SC5 Skills Class: Good enough parenting with John Philip Louis
+7. F3SC5 Skills Class: Parent-Child Interactions that will Meet Core Emotional Needs with John Philip Louis

-9. F3W3 In-Congress Workshop: Contextual Schema Therapy and the Four Dialogues: using Chairwork to Resolve Complex Emotions, Challenge Inner Critic Modes and Develop the Capacity for Self-Witnessing and Self-Compassion with Scott Kellogg Part 2
+11. F3W3 In-Congress Workshop: Contextual Schema Therapy and the Four Dialogues: using Chairwork to Resolve Complex Emotions, Challenge Inner Critic Modes and Develop the Capacity for Self-Witnessing and Self-Compassion with Scott Kellogg & Amanda Garcia Part 2

 SATURDAY MORNING SELECTIONS (S1)

 KEYNOTE PRESENTATION: Wendy Behary & Joan Farrell 8.45 - 9.30

 Saturday Morning Selections 10.30 - 12.00